Puzzles

 George W. Hart

 I have long been a collector and designer of mechanical puzzles.
 I especially like ones with an interesting geometric structure.
-Many of my sculptures are puzzles for me to assemble, somtimes taking months before I work out a way to get the parts together.
+Many of my sculptures are puzzles for me to assemble, somtimes taking months (or even years) before I work out a way to get the parts together.

 This page shows some works which I designed to be assembly puzzles, but they are also designed to have a sculptural visual impact.
 Many involve multiple copies of just one shape of part.
 I haven't named all of them.
 Click on the images below for a page with larger images and more information about each.
 Newer ones are towards the bottom.